rmorse/ssr-preact-php/readme.md

 # Server Side Rendering with Preact + PHP

-This is a demo project showcasing how to achieve limited SSR with Preact and PHP.
+This is a demo project showcasing how to achieve limited SSR with Preact and PHP, without extensions.

 You could swap Preact for React.

+If you want to use other server side languages, you could [output to handlebars](https://github.com/rmorse/ssr-preact-php-handlebars) instead, or [add your own language in the JSX Template Vars plugin](https://github.com/rmorse/babel-plugin-jsx-template-vars/wiki/Custom-languages).

 ## Setup